 Kill switch leaks unencrypted traffic.

-MEGA VPN is available as a standalone service or bundled with one of MEGA's Pro plans.
+MEGA VPN is available as a standalone service or as part of one of MEGA's Pro plans.

-MEGA VPN delivers broadly comparable performance to most VPNs we've tested but has some significant shortcomings that make it compare less favorably.
-Firstly, it's pretty barebones—it lacks many commonplace features like obfuscation, which hides the fact that you're connecting with a VPN and is useful for getting around censorship and services that block VPNs.
+MEGA VPN delivers broadly comparable performance to most VPNs we've tested, but has some significant shortcomings that make it compare less favorably.
+Firstly, it's pretty barebones; it lacks many commonplace features, such as obfuscation, which hides the fact that you're connecting with a VPN, and is useful for getting around censorship and services that block VPNs.
 It also doesn't support OpenVPN, which can be a downside if the protocol's configurability is important to you.

 Perhaps more worryingly, MEGA's terms of service and privacy policy both state that they retain your IP address, port information, and other unencrypted metadata about your account and devices.
 This is an issue if you're concerned about data collection, and other options like Mullvad or IVPN have a better reputation for their privacy policies and digital rights advocacy.
 Keep in mind, however, that it's impossible to verify privacy claims, no matter the VPN provider.
 Check out our article about VPN privacy for more details.